wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Need a chat for your website?
+Flyzoo is the perfect live chat solution for you e-commerce, community or blog!

+== Description ==

 The amazing chat platform for Live Support and Group Chat!
 All you need to engage your visitors, ready in 2 minutes.

-== Description ==

-Need a chat for your website?
-Flyzoo is an amazing live chat for you e-commerce, community or blog!

 Chat with your customers for **live support** with **real time visitor monitoring** and engage your community in **chat rooms**.